oskar-codes/simple-canvas/README.md

   circ(x, 200, 20, "red");
 }
 ```
-A bigger and more advanced showcase project is available [here](https://oskar-codes.github.io/simple-canvas/examples/advanced-example.html).

 ## API
 The API reference and documentation is available [here](https://github.com/oskar-codes/simple-canvas/blob/master/api.md).
 Please note that this library is still in active development, and may lack certain features.
 Feel free to make a feature requset in that case.